Allfeat/docs/docs/learn/midds/overview.md

 ## Why Do We Need MIDDS? ❓

 Music metadata is the backbone of royalty distribution, rights management, and industry-wide collaboration.
-However, existing databases—whether proprietary or open-source (e.g., MusicBrainz)—lack **built-in trust mechanisms** and are often controlled by centralized entities.
+However, existing databases—whether proprietary or open-source lack **built-in trust mechanisms** and are often controlled by centralized entities.

 ### Problems with Traditional Metadata Management ⚠️

 - ❌ **Data Fragmentation**: Information is scattered across multiple databases, leading to inconsistencies.
 - ❌ **Lack of Verification**: Many metadata sources rely on user input without formal validation.
 - ❌ **No Economic Incentive**: Contributors have no direct motivation to maintain accurate data.
 - ❌ **Risk of Manipulation**: Centralized control allows for data alteration without consensus.

 ### How MIDDS Solve These Issues ✅

 - 🔗 **Standardized Structures**: Ensuring interoperability across platforms.
 - 🔐 **Blockchain Verification**: Making metadata **tamper-proof** and **auditable**.
 - 💰 **Economic Incentives**: Encouraging accurate data contribution via **staking and rewards**.
 - 🌍 **Decentralized Governance**: Letting the community, not a single entity, validate information.

 ## How MIDDS Work 🛠️